aaronjamesyoung/ajy-digitalgarden/src/site/notes/How this site is built.md

 * I reflowed the sidebar with backlinks to the bottom of the page
 * I also made some markup updates to the template to add my site icon, change the `<title>` tag a little, and tweak a couple hardcoded styles.

+You can see my copy of the theme here: [GitHub - aaronjamesyoung/ajy-digitalgarden](https://github.com/aaronjamesyoung/ajy-digitalgarden)

 ## Dynamic content

 You'll notice that there are some tables and lists of notes scattered throughout the site - for example, the "recently updated notes" section of the homepage.